team-checkr/fsharp-starter/README.md

 - Task 4: April 13, 23:59
 - Task 5: April 24, 23:59
 - Task 6: May 8, 23:59
-- Task 7: ???
+- Task 7: TBD

 ### Feedback

 We will *not* publish solutions of any mandatory assignment tasks.
 Instead, the code framework comes with an evaluation tool that automatically gives you feedback on your solutions for tasks 2 - 6, whenever you push your solutions to this repository.

-Furthermore, we encourage you to practively seek feedback from the TAs and the teacher in class during lab days.
+Furthermore, we encourage you to proactively seek feedback from the TAs and the teacher in class during lab days.

 ### Evaluation